-Jagdeep Dhankhar elected 14th Vice President of India | Politics
+Jagdeep Dhankhar elected 14th vice president of India | Politics

 Even before the results were announced, celebrations had started outside the residence of Parliamentary Affairs Minister Pralhad Joshi where Dhankhar was present.

-Dhankhar, 71, will succeed M Venkaiah Naidu whose tenure ends on August 10.
+The voter turnout of 92.94 per cent this time was lower than 98.2 per cent recorded in the 2017 election when Naidu was elected.

-As many as 725 MPs cast their ballots in the poll, which is 92.94 per cent of total votes, an official said, adding 15 votes were declared invalid.
+Members of Parliament, including nominated ones, are eligible to vote in the vice presidential poll.

-Members of Parliament, including nominated ones, are entitled to vote in the vice presidential poll.
+The electoral college comprises 788 members, but due to eight vacancies in Rajya Sabha, the actual strength was 780.

 Dhankhar, who had been associated with the Janata Dal and the Congress, joined the BJP only in 2008 after a hiatus of nearly a decade when he concentrated on his legal career.